suleimana/sjsws/README.md

 #####examples
 contains an example of how to use SJSWS to configure and run a jar file as service.

+Service operations:
+---
+the generated service support the following operations:

+	- h,helpe: print information about the scrip.

+	- conf: print the current configuration values for the service.

+	- st, status: print the current status of the service.

+	- start: start service by executing the configured java command.

+	- stop: stop the service by killing the PID.

+	- restart: restart configured service by stop and then starting the service again.

+	- pid: print the PID for service.

 Going Through the Example
 --------
 The examples folder, contains sample java program(HelloPrintJob) with with SJSWS files which be used to create service scrip.